wjcarpenter/gvoice-sms-takeout-xml/README.md

 ### Output files
 The script produces four separate output files.

-- an "sms" file containing a combination SMS and MMS messages based on Google Voice (MMS messages are used for group conversations and for messages with attachments)
+- an "sms" file containing a combination of SMS and MMS messages based on Google Voice (MMS messages are used for group conversations and for messages with attachments)
 - a "calls" file containing call history records
 - an "sms vm" file containing MMS messages for voicemails (The voicemail recording is included as an attachment.
 If there is a transcript, it is included as a text part of the MMS message.
-A voicemail also creates a missed call record in the "calls" file, without the recording or transcript.)
+A voicemail also creates a "missed call" record in the "calls" file, without the recording or transcript.)
-- an "sms chat" file containing a combination SMS and MMS messages based on Google Chat
+- an "sms chat" file containing a combination of SMS and MMS messages based on Google Chat

 Why is there a separate file for voicemail MMS messages?
 It's done that way in case you don't want to include those with the other SMS and MMS messages when you do the restore operation.